 The adoption process

 Adoption is a big decision.
-At Coram, we aim to make the process towards being approved as an adoptive parent and becoming a new family as smooth as possible.
+We aim to make the process towards being approved as an adoptive parent and becoming a new family as smooth as possible.

-You can also visit the First4Adoption website which has easy-to-follow information about the adoption process as well self-preparation tools, to help you understand how to adopt and if adoption is right for you.
+You can also visit First4Adoption which has easy-to-follow information about the adoption process as well as self-preparation tools, to help you understand how to adopt and if adoption is right for you.

 We also encourage you to attend one of our adoption information events with other prospective adopters, where you can find out more and hear from an adopter about their experiences.
 You can attend these meetings at any stage in the process.

 After your initial interview, you will be offered a Registration of Interest Form to complete and return, so we can begin our 6 month assessment of you as an adopter.

 If you don't meet the criteria at this stage, you will be told what steps you may need to take in order to be considered as an adopter in future.

 When your Registration of Interest is accepted, we will expect you to be available to start your assessment as soon as possible.
 This means that if you need to make changes, for example to your home or workplace, we would usually advise you to do this before you register your interest to adopt.

 Once your Registration of Interest is accepted, you will be allocated one of our experienced social workers.
 Your social worker will work with you and get to know what your strengths as an adopter are likely to be.

 We work within the statutory two-stage framework put in place by the Government.